...

 Each egg consists of two well-differentiated parts:

-• Germinative vitellus or embryonic disk formed by the germinal cell, with its nucleus containing the genetic information.
+- Germinative vitellus or embryonic disk is formed by the germinal cell, with its nucleus containing genetic information.
 This part of the egg will become the embryo.

-• Nutritional vitellus, formed by the reserve nutritional substances used by the embryo as it develops.
+- Nutritional vitellus is formed by the reserve nutritional substances the embryo uses as it develops.

-Bird eggs are noted for their very high proportion of nutritive reserve, including all of the egg white and most of the yolk.
-The embryonic disk is simply a tiny red dot on the surface of the yolk.
+Bird eggs are noted for their high proportion of nutritive reserve, including egg white and most of the yolk.
+The embryonic disk is a tiny red dot on the yolk’s surface.

-During the three weeks that incubation lasts, the yolk and egg white are the only nutrition source for the developing embryo.
+During the three weeks of incubation, the yolk and egg whites are the only nutrition sources for the developing embryo.
 From them, the embryo gains all of the substances needed to form tissues, including bones and feathers.

-It is not surprising then that bird eggs are among the most nutritionally complete foods found in nature.
+It is unsurprising that bird eggs are among the most nutritionally complete foods found in nature.
 Humans can benefit from this tremendous nutritional reserve.
-However, to better understand its properties, benefits, and drawbacks, one must bear in mind that the biological objective of the egg is exclusively the formation of a new bird.
+However, to better understand its properties, benefits, and drawbacks, one must remember that the egg’s biological objective is exclusively the formation of a new bird.

 Eggs have a concise and beneficial life since they spoil rapidly and become a breeding ground for numerous microorganisms.
 Therefore, eggs are industrially processed in various ways to prolong their life and minimize microbiological contamination.
 They are thus converted into “egg products.”